effector/effector/docs-site/docs/recipes/react/slots.md

 ---
-id: slots
 title: Slots
 ---

+# Slots

 A slot is a place in a component where you can insert any unknown component.
 It's a well-known abstraction used by frameworks such as Vue.js and Svelte.

-Slots arn't present in the React.
-With React you can achieve this goal using props or `React.Context`.
+Slots aren't present in the React.
+With React, you can achieve this goal using props or `React.Context`.
 In large projects this is not convenient, because it generates "props hell" or smears the logic.

 Using React with Effector we can achieve slot goals without the problems described above.